 I also help individuals and organizations get the deepest understanding of themselves and others' behaviors by translating complex scientific concepts into real-world language that applies to how we build resilience, growth mindset, trust and psychological safety for ourselves and with others.

-Through my individualized coaching, group training and professional development seminars, I bridge the gap between research and application to help people find new ways of using their talents, discomforts, failures, and challenges as pathways to growth and evolution.
+Through my content, coaching and consulting, I bridge the gap between research and application to help people find new ways of using their talents, discomforts, failures, and challenges as pathways to growth and evolution.

 My graduate research at New York University and fieldwork at the NYU Phelps lab for neuroscience research, the NYU Institute for Prevention Science and Yeshiva University's Albert Einstein College of Medicine focused on the cross-section of self-directed neuroplasticity, family emotional climates, and empathy.